 Getting ThereFrom DC follow I-66 West and exit onto US 29 at Gainesville.
 Follow to Warrenton, and take 211 West.
 Take 211 to Sperryville until you reach Skyline Drive.
 Take Skyline Drive south past Milepost 43 until you reach Timber Hollow Overlook (3360').
 You will see a sign indicating Pollock Knob, and you must descend to the Appalachian Trail.

-From Timber Hollow Overlook (3360') go down to the Appalachian Trail down below, and take it for about 7/8 of a mile.
+From Timber Hollow Overlook (3360') go down to the Appalachian Trail down below, and take it for about 7/8 of a mile heading north on the AT.
 Take the time to stop at several overlooks along the way.

 At one point, the AT drops down (as marked by a large tree with two white marks - see photo below), but you must go up and bushwhack to the summit.
 The woods are very open, so it is very easy to find the summit.
 It is only 240' of elevation gain from Timber Hollow Overlook to the summit.